 2. Make a thick or thin batter adding water as needed.
 If you like the restaurant style flour coated paneer then make a thick batter.

 3. Add paneer to the batter.
 Then coat them well with batter.
 If you like, you can also marinate paneer with ½ tbsp chilli sauce, ¼ tbsp soya sauce and add dry flour to the paneer.
-Then just toss.
-I added a bit of red chilli sauce to the batter to get a nice color.
-That’s optional.

 4. Heat a pan and fry them on a medium high flame.
 It can be grilled, tawa fried, shallow fried or deep fried.
 Spread them evenly while frying else they stick to each other.